paulcwatts/djhipchat2/README.md

 ### djhipchat.send_message

 This will send a HipChat message using the default backend.
-The parameters are:
+The parameters mirror those of the HipChat messaging API, defined here: https://www.hipchat.com/docs/api/method/rooms/message.

+These are the parameters:

+* `room_id`: The ID of the HipChat room to send to.
+Room IDs can be found here: https://{{your-account}}.hipchat.com/rooms/ids
+* `sender`: The sender of the message.
+Must be less than 15 characters long.
+May contain letters, numbers, -, _, and spaces.
+(Note: in the HipChat API this is specified as `from`.
+It's been changed so it's not a Python keyword.)
+* `message`: The text or HTML of the message.
+* `message_format`: Should be `text` or `html`.
+The default is `html`
+* `notify`: Should be `True` if the message should trigger a notification in the room.
+The default is `False`
+* `color`: The color of the message.
+One of "yellow", "red", "green", "purple", "gray", or "random".
+The default is "yellow".

 ### djhipchat.get_backend